611: Inclement Weather

 Procedures

-Certain University employees have been designated as emergency and must report to work as scheduled at all times.
+Certain University employees have been designated as emergency employees and must report to work as scheduled at all times.
 In addition, certain employees must perform duties in connection with an instructional continuity plan.
-When an employee is hired, transferred, promoted, or changes status, it is important that the employee be advised of his/her status as it relates to this Policy.
+When an employee is hired, transferred, promoted, or changes status, it is important that the employee be advised of his/her status as it relates to this policy.
 Each Fall, department heads should review the Inclement Weather and Other Emergencies Policy with their employees and ensure that each employee knows and understands his/her status as it relates to the term “designated emergency employee.”
 A form is available for departments to use to notify employees of their status.

 Notification of Change in Schedule